snowblind-/logstash-input-bbn_f5networks/README.md

   jruby 1.7.19 (1.9.3p551) 2015-01-29 20786bd on OpenJDK 64-Bit Server VM 1.7.0_75-b13 +jit [linux-amd64] <br>
 </i>

 Once you verified that <i>jruby, gem and jgem</i> runs without any errors you need to <i>install bundler and rspec via gem</i>.
-Run the follwoing commands to install the two packets.
+Run the following commands to install the two packets.

 <i>
   devops-github@devsrv10:~$ sudo gem install bundler  <br>